pmem/pmdk/doc/pmempool/pmempool-sync.1.md

 ##### Available options: #####

+`-b, --bad-blocks`

+: Fix bad blocks - requires creating or reading special recovery files.
+When bad blocks are detected, special recovery files have to be created in order to fix them safely.
+A separate recovery file is created per each part containing bad blocks.
+The recovery files are created in the same directory where the poolset file is located using the following name pattern:
+\<poolset-file-name\>_r\<replica-number\>_p\<part-number\>_badblocks.txt
+These recovery files are automatically removed if the sync operation finishes successfully.
+If the last sync operation was interrupted and not finished correctly (eg. the application crashed) and the bad blocks fixing procedure was in progress, the bad block recovery files may be left over.
+In such case bad blocks might have been cleared and zeroed, but the correct data from these blocks was not recovered (not copied from a healthy replica), so the recovery files MUST NOT be deleted manually, because it would cause a data loss.
+Pmempool-sync should be run again with the '-b' option set.
+It will finish the previously interrupted sync operation and copy correct data to zeroed bad blocks using the left-over bad block recovery files (the bad blocks will be read from the saved recovery files).
+Pmempool will delete the recovery files automatically at the end of the sync operation.

 `-d, --dry-run`

 : Enable dry run mode.
 In this mode no changes are applied, only check for